markoarthofer22/react-components/README.md

 -   Function based React, knowledge of Hooks is required
 -   Grid system based on Bootstrap framework
 -   Normalize copied from Bootstrap
--   Typscript for typing.
+-   Typescript for typing.
 AirBnb convention
 -   All components made from scratch
 -   Using linter and prettier for code consistency
 -   Using [react-icons](https://react-icons.github.io/react-icons/) lib for icons (default in project is [Material](https://react-icons.github.io/react-icons/icons?name=md))